Wildlife

 The province also created the Report All Poachers and Polluters (RAPP) hotline to report wildlife-human interactions where public safety may be at risk.
 The RAPP program is a toll-free tip line and online service that also allows you to report known or suspected violations of fisheries, wildlife, or environmental protection laws anonymously and without risk of confronting the offender.
 It is available 24 hours a day and can be reached at 1-877-952-7277 or #7277 on TELUS Mobility Network or report the incident online with the link below.

 WildSafeBC is the provincial leader in preventing conflict with wildlife through collaboration, education and community solutions.
 They provide wildlife facts, safety advice and conflict reduction strategies for wildlife species in British Columbia.
 They also have different programs to increase awareness and reduce human-wildlife conflicts.
-WildSafeBC has local coordinators to deliver education and outreach activities to residents in their areas.
+WildSafeBC has local coordinators to deliver education and outreach activities to residents living in Wildlife Areas.

-A few highlights with WildSafeBC according to the WildSafeBC Fraser Valley Annual Report of 2022, there were 1067 wildlife reports made to the Conservation Officer Service and the WildSafeBC Wildlife Alert Reporting Program (WARP).
-Abbotsford, Mission and Chilliwack accounted for most wildlife reports made within the FRVD last year.
-The top three species were black bears (793 reports), coyote (89 reports) and cougar (73 reports).
+According to WildsafeBC, a total of 1506 wildlife reports were made to the Conservation Officer Service in the FVRD for the year of 2023.
+Chilliwack (591 reports), Abbotsford (560 reports)and Mission (322 reports) accounted for most wildlife reports made within the FRVD last year.
+The top three species were black bears (1209 reports), deer (118 reports) and coyote (58 reports).

-In May to December 2022, the local WildSafeBC Community Coordinator performed outreach activities with WildSafe Rangers to 8 Chilliwack schools and door-to-door education to 238 homes with door hanger information that was distributed in Chilliwack Mountain, Marble Hill and Eastern Hillside neighbourhoods since these areas have high levels of wildlife activities.
-The City is providing extra funding to partner with WildSafeBC in 2023 to have continue support designated in our hillside areas for more door-to- door outreach, bin tagging and educational booths at community events.
+In April to November 2023, the local WildSafeBC Community Coordinator performed outreach activities with WildSafe Rangers to 309 students and door-to-door education to 585 homes with door hanger information that was distributed in Eastern Hillside and Promontory neighbourhoods since these areas have high levels of wildlife activities.
+The City will continue to provide extra funding to partner with WildSafeBC in 2024 in order to continue support designated in our Wildlife Areas for more door-to- door outreach, bin tagging, and educational booths at community events.

 For more information about WildSafeBC please visit their website Home – WildsafeBC.